Commercial Practices in France

 Continuing direct debits after you cancel a contract

 When you cancel a contract and respect the terms of the contract, then the provider must obviously stop debiting your account, but mobile phone or Internet companies often continue.
 It is a problem across the board.
 I've seen it so often that I must conclude that it's not just by accident.
 In some cases, they even harass the client with debt collection agencies regardless of the fact that the client can prove with recorded letter receipts that the contract is duly cancelled.
-Even companies considered well-reputed do this.
-Some companies play tricks and stop sending invoices, then suddenly send an invoice with two days' notice before the direct debit date, so you have very short notice to cancel it.
+Even companies considered well-reputed do this, Richard Branson's Virgin Mobile France included, although they may be a franchise and not owned by Branson.
+Some companies play tricks and stop sending invoices, then suddenly send an invoice with two days' notice before the direct debit date, so you have very short notice to cancel it (Virgin Mobile).
 Be vigilant and stop direct debit immediately when you cancel a contract.
 If necessary, pay any balance by cheque.
 It's so much easier than fighting for months to get money back.

 "Forgetting" to refund deposits